KSnyderCode/Waze2PostGIS/README.md

 ## The future of this project

-This is a "first draft" of this project.
+This is a "working draft" of this project.
 I wanted to get this code out there for any other Waze For Cities Partners who are seeking a server based implementation.

 I do have a few "future feature" items I'd like to add over time:

 1. Refactor code to increase readability and efficiency
-2. Create a Microsoft SQL Server version to increase compatible software
+2. Drop psycopg2 and use an Object Relational Mapper like SQLAlchemy
-3. Drop psycopg2 and use an Object Relational Mapper like SQLAlchemy
+3. Get more into PostGIS functions wherever possible.

 ## Contributing to this project